melindachang/site/src/articles/sass-font-face-mixin.md

 }
 ```

-I would personally stick this in a different SASS file for general purpose utilities and import it with `@use` rules, but that isn't necessary if you don't intend to use it elsewhere.

-I use SvelteKit for apps that would require this much boilerplate most of the time, so this will assume a SvelteKit-esque directory structure for imports.
-This is easy enough to modify yourself if your `fonts/` folder is located elsewhere.
-I also find SCSS slightly easier to read and maintain than the equivalent indented syntax, so I'll use it here.
+I use SvelteKit for apps that would require this much boilerplate most
+of the time, so this will assume a SvelteKit-esque directory structure
+for imports.
+This is easy enough to modify yourself if your `fonts/`
+folder is located elsewhere.
+I also find SCSS slightly easier to read
+and maintain than the equivalent indented syntax, so I'll use it here.

 ```scss
 @use 'sass:map';